neurologic/Comparative-Animal-Behavior/_build/html/_sources/levels-of-analysis/phylogeny.md

 <img src="/data/turtles/turtles_cladogram_LCA0.png" alt="fishy" class="bg-primary mb-1" width="600px">

-An ancestral state reconstruction under Hypothesis \#1 on the 7 turtle species.
+An ancestral state reconstruction under Hypothesis \#2 on the 7 turtle species.
 Relatedness and branch lengths were calculated from the MUSCLE alignement data of the 16S ribosomal RNA partial gene sequence using BioPython.
 :::

 ***Q: What is the difference between an 'ancestral state reconstruction' and a 'character mapping'?***

-***Q: Under which ancestral state reconstruction hypothesis (1 or 2) would colonialism be an inherited trait in green turtles?***
+***Q: Under which ancestral state reconstruction hypothesis (1 or 2) would colonialism be an inherited (versus derived) trait in green turtles?***

 ⏸️ PAUSE here for class-wide discussion